jimporter/mettle/README.md

 ## A Brief Example

-A picture is worth a thousand words, and code is probably worth a decent fraction of that (let's say 100 words), so let's take a look:
+A picture is worth a thousand words, and code's almost as good (I'm sure it's worth at least 100 words), so let's take a look at a test file:

 ```c++
 #include <mettle.hpp>